Showing posts with label United States election 2024. Show all posts

 Tuesday 5 November 2024 is the formal election day for the US Presidential election with Kamala Harris (Democratic Party, current US Vice President) and Donald J Trump (Republican Party, former US president) as the contenders.
 At the same time, 34 Senate seats and all 435 seats in the House of Representatives in the US Congress are also being decided.
 There are also 12 gubernatorial elections taking place making it a particularly critical moment in the US voting cycle and potentially momentuous for the United States and the wider world.

 The two contenders offer radically different perspectives on the United States with Harris reflective of the future and a positive, hopeful message.
 Trump in contrast has continued a long history of listing deficiencies, conspiracies and claims of one form of grievance or another.
-Trump has also been the subject of a range of prosecutions, a number of which are not resolved.
+Trump has also been the subject of a range of prosecutions, a number of which are not resolved and others resulted in convictions.
 The contrast between the two candidates could not be more extreme yet despite this situation, Trump at this point could easily win the election.
 There are also concerns with the public opinion polling by various organisations including media companies, that Trump's support may be underestimated.
 Only the election results will show whether this is correct or not.

 The US is one of the most partisan divided countries at present with the majority of states either voting/aligning with the Republicans or the Democrats leaving a small number of 8 states being termed the 'swing states'.
 These are -